imagekit-developer/imagekit-uppy-plugin/README.md

 Then include it in your application with mandatory parameters i.e. `id`, `authenticationEndpoint` and `publicKey`.

-You can use the `limit` parameter to enable batch requests during upload.
-By default, there is no limit, and all upload requests are sent simultaneously.

 ``` javascript
 import Uppy from '@uppy/core'
 import '@uppy/core/dist/style.css'